Former astronaut becomes first person to visit both space and the deepest place in the ocean

 "It's a slow rise, very peaceful.
 And it's not until the last hundred meters or so that you start to see the dark black that's been outside your viewpoint for hours turn to a deep rich blue, then a lighter shade," she says.

-"In the last 30 feet or so, it's that beautiful tropical Pacific blue and you're rocking around at the surface with your viewpoint still mainly underwater, which makes you feel like you're half in, half out."
+"In the last 30 feet or so, it's that beautiful tropical Pacific blue and then you're rocking around at the surface with your viewpoint still mainly underwater, which makes you feel like you're half in, half out."

 Back onboard the mother ship, the DSSV Pressure Drop, in the middle of the Pacific Ocean, Sullivan made a surprising call.